 In 2015 he was one of the artists involved in the international residency MAM - Maroc Artist Meeting in Marrakech.
 There he created two installations exhibited at the Dar Si Said Museum.

 He has just finished non finito a sei voci a short work on the students of Scuola del Balletto di Toscana, Florence and returned from Madrid where he was rehearsal director for choreographer Poliana Lima’s new work Atávico.
 His latest independent creation No Lander is now on tour.
+He has also recently worked with visual artists Rachel Goodyear in Manchester and Richard Taylor for an installation commissioned by Summerhall, Edinburgh.

 From 2011 to 2015 Riccardo taught Choreography and Performance at Birkbeck University, London.
 He is also a improvisation and composition workshop facilitator.
 He has taught professionals extensively in Italy, UK and Russia.